Ukraine's Zelenskyy calls on Putin to meet as tensions soar | Law-Order

 ''Ukraine will continue to follow only the diplomatic path for the sake of a peaceful settlement."
 There was no immediate response from the Kremlin.

-Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilization on Saturday while Western leaders made increasingly dire warnings that a Russian invasion of its neighbor appeared imminent.
+Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilisation on Saturday while Western leaders made increasingly dire warnings that a Russian invasion of its neighbor appeared imminent.

-In new signs of fear that a war could start within days, Germany and Austria told their citizens to leave Ukraine.
-German air carrier Lufthansa cancelled flights to the capital, Kyiv, and to Odesa, a Black Sea port that could be a key target in an invasion.
+In new signs of fears that a war could start within days, Germany and Austria told their citizens to leave Ukraine.
+German air carrier Lufthansa canceled flights to the capital, Kyiv, and to Odessa, a Black Sea port that could be a key target in an invasion.
 NATO's liaison office in Kyiv said it was relocating staff to Brussels and to the western Ukraine city of Lviv.
 Meanwhile, top Ukrainian military officials came under a shelling attack during a tour of the front of the nearly eight-year separatist conflict in eastern Ukraine.

 The officials fled to a bomb shelter before hustling from the area, according to an Associated Press journalist who was on the tour.